clevep/beaglebone/README.md

 # beaglebone
-Notes an useful files I've collected while playing with my Beaglebone Black.
+Notes and useful files I've collected while playing with my Beaglebone Black.

-## Upgrade your image using an SD card on OSX
+## Upgrade your image using a SD card on OSX

 ### Links